elliott-huge/ChangeCalculator/README.md

 Available Coins: 5, 4, 4, 1, 1, 1

 Returns: 1, 1, 1, 5 (A human would probably give you 4, 4)

+This could also be further improved through the use of memoisation.